jferragut/jwt-auth/wp-setup.md

 Don't worry about this being secure, the hash is generated every time you refresh this page.

 After you have copied the string from Salt, replace the `your-top-secret-key` with it.

+____

+## Caviats with React

+If you read the [plugin documentation](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) they give examples for Angular, but unfortunately, not React.

+The important thing that we CAN glean from the plugin, however, are the routes that JWT Plugin creates in the WP REST API.

+For:

+- Token Generation, we will use the `/jwt-auth/v1/token` route.
+- Token Validation, we will use the `/jwt-auth/v1/token/validate` route.